PedroBern/react-native-collapsible-segmented-view/README.md

 # Expo app

-Collapsible Segmented View for React Native.
+Collapsible Segmented View for React Native

 - [View it with Expo](https://expo.io/@pedrobern/react-native-collapsible-segmented-view-demos).
 - Checkout the [examples](https://github.com/PedroBern/react-native-collapsible-segmented-view/tree/main/example) for the source code of the Expo app.